MikhailProg/telecom_task/README.md

 What about a controller?
 The controller is just the same program.
-It is a device which doesn't accept connections from other sensors and can't change its state, it is alway in controller state.
-It polls sensors and insists that he is a master device for other.
+It is a device which doesn't accept connections from other sensors and can't change its state, it is alway in controller/master state.
+It polls sensors and insists that it is a master device for other.
 The controller can have arbitrary address.
 The network can have several controllers.